Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Assignee (if applicable)

-Child issues in Scrum projects are scheduled using the dates of the sprints to which they’re assigned.
+Child issues in Scrum projects can be scheduled using the dates of the sprints to which they’re assigned or by Start date and Due date fields.
+Child issues without a parent won’t appear on your timeline.
 Learn more about scheduling child issues for Scrum teams.
-Kanban teams can’t yet schedule child issues on the timeline, though this feature is coming soon.

-Lastly, select an issue on your roadmap to open the side panel that allows you to make changes to your issues without leaving the roadmap.
+Lastly, select an issue on your timeline to open the side panel that allows you to make changes to your issues without leaving the timeline.

 Was this helpful?